 - Why was Thomas a successful investor?
 He knew the markets have some patterns caused by herd mentality.
 The logic is to go against that herd mentality, not to go with the crowd.
 His investment approach; which is growth investing, was totally something that looked so novel.
 It’s all about specializing on some instruments that could go northward in the long term.
 Self-control, sticking to his strategy and good knowledge of the fundamentals are some of his secret principles.

 - Thomas was called the father of growth investing because he believed that hot and well-organized companies can deliver returns that could outpace the growth rate of the economy.
 Therefore good research is needed in stock picking, diversification, and risk reduction.
 These principles have proven to be correct.
 When selecting stocks, Thomas often considered a company’s research excellence in product developments, absence of deadly rivals, non-intervention by the government, cost-effective budget, well-compensated workers, decent percentage profit, good profit margin, and an enviable increase in earnings per share.
 This is the definition of a growth stock.
 The shares of a company are worth holding as long as this definition is still valid.
 When it’s clear that the definition is no longer valid, it’s time to dump the shares.
 Newbies can use these principles successfully.

-Thomas was smart enough to know when to hold on to stocks and when to let go.
+- Thomas was smart enough to know when to hold on to stocks and when to let go.
 Although he espoused growth investing for more than 3 decades, he tended to become aware of the blind overconfidence of the public.
 When the price gains had gone too far and the public enthusiasm is irrational, then the bullish biases were over.
 He knew when to sell.
 Do you also have exit strategies?

 Rookies tend to visualize how much they can make from then markets, without thinking of how they can control the impact of the uncertainty when things go wrong.
 You can really control what happens to your account… plus you can deal with your trades with clean rationality.
 Strategies that make sense have logical positive expectancy incorporated into them, since following the line of the least resistance may sometimes have very low accuracy.

 This piece is ended with a quote from Thomas: "It is better to be early than too late in recognizing the passing of one era, the waning of old investment favorites and the advent of a new era affording new opportunities for the investor."